improvedk/improve.dk/source/_posts/determining-the-uniquifier-column-ordinal-for-clustered-and-nonclustered-indexes/determining-the-uniquifier-column-ordinal-for-clustered-and-nonclustered-indexes.md

 date: 2011-07-06
 tags: [SQL Server - Internals]
 ---
-Lately I’ve been working on nonclustered index parsing.
-One of my test cases proved to be somewhat more tricky than I’d anticipated, namely the parsing of nonclustered indexes for non-unique clustered tables.
-Working with non-unique clustered indexes, we’ll have to take care of [uniquifiers](http://www.mssqltips.com/tip.asp?tip=2082) when necessary.
+Lately I've been working on nonclustered index parsing.
+One of my test cases proved to be somewhat more tricky than I'd anticipated, namely the parsing of nonclustered indexes for non-unique clustered tables.
+Working with non-unique clustered indexes, we'll have to take care of [uniquifiers](http://www.mssqltips.com/tip.asp?tip=2082) when necessary.

 <!-- more -->

 ## The setup

 Using an empty database I create the following schema and insert two rows.
-Note that the clustered index is created on the (ID, Name) columns and will thus have uniquifiers inserted since my rows aren’t unique.
-Also note that I’m intentionally creating a schema that will cause all three allocation unit types to be created – IN_ROW_DATA by default, LOB_DATA for the text column and finally ROW_OVERFLOW_DATA due to the overflowing varchar filler columns.
-This won’t serve any practical purpose besides being eye candy when looking at the data :)
+Note that the clustered index is created on the (ID, Name) columns and will thus have uniquifiers inserted since my rows aren't unique.
+Also note that I'm intentionally creating a schema that will cause all three allocation unit types to be created – IN_ROW_DATA by default, LOB_DATA for the text column and finally ROW_OVERFLOW_DATA due to the overflowing varchar filler columns.
+This won't serve any practical purpose besides being eye candy when looking at the data :)

 ```sql
 -- Create schema